-Enjoy a local spread known as cicheti: bitesize eats of octopus, sardines, and meatballs that go nicely with a glass of prosecco at a local bàcari tavern.
+This stone bridge was originally completed in 1591 and invites you to walk between rising arches and gaze across the Grand Canal in awe of its majesty.
+When you visit, enjoy a local spread known as cicheti: bitesize nibbles of octopus, sardines, and meatballs that go nicely with a glass of prosecco at a local bàcari tavern.
 The Rialto Bridge at sunset in the “City of Canals” is the perfect spot to relax outdoors after such a feast.
-This stone bridge was originally completed in 1591 and invites you to walk between rising arches and gaze across the Grand Canal in awe of its majesty.

-If you’re interested in theatre, head to the Teatro la Fenice is a venue that celebrates world-class performance.
+If you’re interested in theatre, head to the Teatro la Fenice, a venue that celebrates world-class performance.
 Orchestral and operatic compositions by Bellini, Donizetti, and Verdi have soared in a theater that has twice risen from the ashes since opening in 1712.
-How brilliant the venue looks from a balcony under evening light.
-Take a night to experience world-class acoustics that illuminates live performances of soprano song, on the banks of the moonlit Rio de la Verona canal.
+Take a night to experience world-class acoustics that illuminates live performances of soprano songs, on the banks of the moonlit Rio de la Verona canal.
 Speak to your Tourlane Travel Expert for more information about performances.

 The Grand Canal is Venice’s main waterway, so if you’re looking to do a gondola tour, hop on here!
-You’ll be guided between buildings that date from the 13th to the 18th century—it’s a pleasing view.
-An S-shaped waterway, the Grand Canal has been Venice’s centrepiece attraction since ancient times of early settlements.
-Boat ride at sunset as the sky pinks to take in the majestic and classic Venetian architecture.
+You’ll be guided between buildings that date from the 13th to the 18th century.
+The Grand Canal has been Venice’s centrepiece attraction since ancient times of early settlements.
+We recommend taking a ride at sunset as the sky pinks to take in the majestic and classic Venetian architecture.

 Venice Giardini is a leafy park full of inviting green spaces.
-The park houses 29 pavilions that host national art from around the world and hosts La Biennale, an art exhibition that runs for several months throughout the year.
-In the district of Castello, locals leisurely amble by beautiful statues, pausing to enjoy Sarde in saor by a water fountain with a Bellini, a glas of sparkling prosecco made from peaches.
+The park houses 29 pavilions that host national art from around the world and hosts La Biennale, an art exhibition that runs for several months throughout the year and is well worth visiting.
+Less